bbauman1/notepad-auth/README.md

 Notepad is an app I made to try out using BetterAuth and Convex in a SwiftUI app.
 ConvexSwift does not yet natively support BetterAuth, so this repo has some modifications to the auth server to make it work.

 - Companion client repo for Notepad - https://github.com/bbauman1/notepad
+- A full writeup of how this works is available here - https://bbauman.com/posts/convex-better-auth-swiftui

 ## Setup